taisei-project/taisei/doc/MATH.rst

 * Special effects and particles
 * Spell card backgrounds for bosses

-As you can probably see, it's important to have a firm grasp of complex numbers in order to make heads or tails of what the game is doing if you want to develop for it.
+As you can probably see, it’s important to have a firm grasp of complex numbers in order to make heads or tails of what the game is doing if you want to develop for it.

-Complex numbers shouldn't be scary.
-If you have a baseline of middle school mathematics, and certainly if you're familiar with the concept of "variables" in programming, it should only take you a couple of hours to get used to thinking in these terms, and using them effectively in the code.
+Complex numbers shouldn’t be scary.
+If you have a baseline of middle school mathematics, and certainly if you’re familiar with the concept of “variables” in programming, it should only take you a couple of hours to get used to thinking in these terms, and using them effectively in the code.

-Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matrices isn't as readily available or pleasant to use.
+Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matrices isn’t as readily available or pleasant to use.

-There are many different places you can learn about complex numbers, but we've found these two YouTube creators do a better job than we could of explaining the core concepts behind complex numbers.
+There are many different places you can learn about complex numbers, but we’ve found these two YouTube creators do a better job than we could of explaining the core concepts behind complex numbers.

 * `Imaginary Numbers are Real <https://www.youtube.com/watch?v=T647CGsuOVU&list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF>`__